Interim Government of National Unity

 (*British Embassy Tripoli has temporarily suspended operations since August 4th 2014.)

-Libya emerged from more than 40 years of dictatorship of the erratic Muammar Gaddafi only to enter a bitter decade-long civil war.
-Presidential elections are earmarked for December 24th, but renewed instability means there is currently no guarantee they will take place.
+Libya emerged from more than 40 years of dictatorship of the erratic Colonel Muammar Gaddafi only to enter a bitter decade-long civil war.
+The UN backed plans for presidential elections in December 2021, but these were abandoned days before the poll was due to take place.

 Libya is mostly a desert and oil-rich country with an ancient history that encompasses the Phoenicians, Greeks and Romans.
 In the 7th century, the Arabs seized Libya and spread Islam throughout the region and, almost a thousand years later, the country was absorbed into the Ottoman Empire.